scchess/Qualimap/doc/analysis.rst

 :guilabel:`Mapped Reads Clipping Profile`

-  This plot provides the **clipping profile histogram** along the **mapped reads**.
-The clipping is detected via SAM format CIGAR codes 'H' (hard clipping) and 'S' (soft clipping).
-Example is available `here <http://qualimap.bioinfo.cipf.es/samples/HG00096.chrom20_result/qualimapReport.html#genome_reads_clipping_profile.png>`_.
+  Represents the percentage of clipped bases across the reads.
+The clipping is detected via SAM format CIGAR codes ‘H’ (hard clipping) and ‘S’ (soft clipping).
+In addition, the total number of clipped reads can be found in the report Summary.
 The plot is not shown if there are no clipped-reads are found.
-Total number of clipped reads can be found in :guilabel:`Summary`.
+Total number of clipped reads can be found in :guilabel:`Summary`. `Example <http://qualimap.bioinfo.cipf.es/samples/HG00096.chrom20_result/qualimapReport.html#genome_reads_clipping_profile.png>`_.

 :guilabel:`Mapped Reads GC Content Distribution`